-- 5. We have already said that we need an association between a patron and the specific copies the patron has out. - a) What is the multiplicity here?
+- 6. We have already said that we need an association between a patron and the specific copies the patron has out. - a) What is the multiplicity here?

-0..1: - a copy is either out to 1 patron, or it's on the shelf; but a patron can have any number of copies out
+0..1 : - a copy is either out to 1 patron, or it's on the shelf; but a patron can have any number of copies out

-- b) In this case, we need bidirectional navigability, so we can answer questions like - (1) What copies does patron 555-1234 have out? - (2) What patron rented copy QA76.9.035 copy 1 (that was just returned) - c) Observe that the act of checking out an item involves attributes e.g. date due.
+- b) In this case, we need bidirectional navigability, so we can answer questions like - (1)What copies does patron 555-1234 have out? - (2)What patron rented copy QA76.9.035 copy 1 (that was just returned) - c) Observe that the act of checking out an item involves attributes e.g. date due.
 We can represent this either by using an association class object, or by recording the date due as an attribute of the copy (since it can only be checked out to one person at a time)

-ASK class for how each approach would be set up in terms of Java collections
+ASK class for how each approach would be set up in terms of Java collections b) In this case, we probably want bidirectional navigability, so we can answer questions like

-- 6. We also need an association between a patron and the items he/she has reservations for. - a) What is the multiplicity here?
+- 7. We also need an association between a patron and the items he/she has reservations for. - a) What is the multiplicity here?